SE2-GROUP-P12/SPG/Documentation/retrospective_sprint2.md

         - Security: A
         - Maintainability: A

+**Note:**
-**Note:** We introduced the SonarQube estimation on both sides during this sprint, since the frontend wasn't subject to analysis.
+    - We introduced the SonarQube estimation on both sides during this sprint, since the frontend wasn't subject to analysis.
 Our technical debt came mainly from personal      considerations.
+    - The testing time estimation is based on an euristics evaluation.
+Since we have some test operations to pay in the TD we estimate to spent 55% of totoal time in testing routines.

 ## ASSESSMENT